 Port Angeles, WA 98362

-Addressing a cover letter to Human Resources Manager Robert Coons is appropriate.
+Addressing a cover letter to Human Resources Manager Abbi Fountain, or Human Resources Specialist Leah Gould is appropriate.
 The city does accept applications that are postmarked on the closing date.
 We do not accept applications by fax without prior approval, resumes only or an application for which there is no current posted job opening, or incomplete or late applications.

 We collect all job applications, then review them for meeting minimum qualifications shortly after closing date.
 The decision to require written testing prior to interviews depends on the complexity of the position and the number of applications received.
 We strive to notify applicants selected for a test or interview by telephone within 10 working days of the position closing date.
 Applicants not selected to continue in the selection process will be notified by mail.